JimY233/CS523_Project/README.md

 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/FER2013happy.PNG"/></div>

 The training set consists of 28,709 examples.
 The public test set consists of 3,589 examples.
 The private test set consists of another 3,589 examples.

+To run the code here, please create a folder `datasets/fer3013` and put `fer2013.csv` inside.
+I.e. The path to the dataset is `datasets/fer2013/fer2013.csv` or you can change the path in the code `get_dataloaders(path='datasets/fer2013/fer2013.csv', bs=64, augment=True)` function

 ### Architecure
 In the experiment, we followed the referenced code to reproduce the result.